n0rthl1ght/ahwt/README.md

    - MS Edge
    - Next Generation Security

+> [!WARNING]
-***ShieldUp mode block all incoming connections, including those in the list of allowed apps setting found in either the Windows Settings app or Control Pane***
+> ShieldUp mode block all incoming connections, including those in the list of allowed apps setting found in either the Windows Settings app or Control Pane

 In manual mode you can check every parameter with description.
 Description will be translated (Google Translate) to system language if you have internet connection.